artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 │       │   0x08048502      8b45f0         mov eax, dword [input]
 │       │   0x08048505      83ec08         sub esp, 8
 ~~~
+So we basically see that the "10"base10 value is loaded into EAX and then a test instruction is executed:
+After the test instruction is used, the flag registers status is the following:
 ~~~
 [0x08048500]> dr 1
 cf = 0x00000000